jklingsporn/vertx-jooq/README.md

 Perform all CRUD-operations asynchronously and convert your POJOs from/into a `io.vertx.core.json.JsonObject` using the API and driver of your choice.

+## release 6.1.0
+Some enhancements have been done in this minor release:
+- Add `offset` option in `findManyByCondition` to support pagination. #172
+- MariaDB support for lastInsertId #173

 ## release 6.0.0
 - Upgrade vertx to 4.0.0.
 A big shout out to vertx-jooq user [doctorpangloss](https://github.com/doctorpangloss) for the groundwork.